Integrated whole-body Lymphatic Drainage Massage,

 • A regular LDM will help the system optimally working efficiently, in addition to benefits mentioned above.

-When you are having Rasa-Abhyanga Lymphatic massage at Ayusha, you can now choose to have steam therapy- Swedana.
+When you are having Rasa-Dhara Lymphatic massage at Ayusha, you can now choose to have steam therapy- Swedana.
 Included with massage, but optional at your choice.

 The traditional steam chamber at Ayusha is made from medicinal wood.